 St. Louis designers and startups ready to produce clothing lines need a "cut and sew" factory in the city, capable of producing small initial orders.
 Manufacturers with their own veteran production employees anticipate staffing challenges as older workers begin to retire and no one in town is ready to take their places.

 In addition to the industrial sewing school, The Collective Thread founder Terri Stipanovich is planning a full-service design and small batch manufacturing operation in the same facility.
 Such an operation would meet the needs of St. Louis fashion brands like TriFlare, a sportswear company which has been using factories in China and Los Angeles.
 TriFlare owner and St. Louisan, Andrea Robertson is looking for a quick production turn-around to meet the needs of national athletic and swim teams, including SWIM TEAM USA!
-The Collective Thread and The Nala Project is currently sewing for Triflare but need additional space and equipment to handle all of Triflare's cut and sewing needs, keeping business in St. Louis.
+The Collective Thread is currently sewing for Triflare but need additional space and equipment to handle all of Triflare's cut and sewing needs, keeping business in St. Louis.

 The St. Louis City based operation would house local designers, sewing trainers and state of the art industrial equipment.
 Stipanovich envisions helping hundreds of underemployed women and men find fair wage employment opportunities at local garment production firms like Weissman Dance Wear or tailoring shops.
 Terri has met with these local companies and they are offering their assistance to help get the facility and school advancing toward the goals set.
 There will be three employment streams; Industrial Sewing @ Weissman for those needing full time employment with benefits, Tailoring & Alterations at identified studios, Home based, and Terri's Small Batch Manufacturing Facility.